Hypoxic Ischemic Encephalopathy (HIE)

 • Reduced blood flow to the baby’s brain due to complications such as low maternal blood pressure or prolonged labor.

-• Medical complications, such as a severe infection, hemorrhage or cardiac arrest affecting the baby, the mother, or both of them.
+• Medical complications, such as a severe infection, hemorrhage, or cardiac arrest affecting the baby, the mother, or both of them.

-What are symptoms of HIE in Newborns?
+What are HIE symptoms in Newborns?

 Symptoms can vary depending on the severity of the condition: